malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 * AMC part of agent takes responsibility for providing reward signals to internal, even when there are external signals available.
 Because it is the AMC module that _interprets_ the external reward signals given the sense inputs.
 Ie: the AMC module uses a generative model of latent reward state -> features -> observations, and then infers the latent reward from the sense inputs.
 It thus may sometimes ignore external sense inputs that appear to be rewards because its inference is that they are not.
 * Might be possible for the RMC module to judge goal success where the goal is represented using some abstract representation that is different to the state representation.
 If so, then once move into AMC we won't have to measure goal success via a primitive operative, and won't have to force that goals uses the state representation.

+### Dealing with dynamic state representation
+For AMC, the true state is not available.
+Only the belief about state.
+However the representation of belief in state changes over time as the target learns.
+It is especially unstable during the initial phase of learning.
+So we cannot guarantee that an observed state value from the past is achievable now nor that it is likely to produce the same reward, because it may now represent a different state.

+May need some way to translate.
+Eg: store past state as raw inputs instead of high-level representations.
+If only selecting states to store after the fact, then perhaps could use some sort of predictive network to estimate the raw inputs that caused the observed high-level state.
+Such as in offline "sleep" processes.

+Alternatively, we could just accept the error margin but minimise it by discarding past observed states older than some limit such as `T/2` (ie: only keep the second half of observations since the agent's time began).

 # References

 Berger-Tal, O., Nathan, J., Meron, E., Saltz, D. (2014).
 The Exploration-Exploitation Dilemma: A Multidisciplinary Framework.
 PLOS ONE 9(4): e95693. https://doi.org/10.1371/journal.pone.0095693

 Friston, K., Schwartenbeck, P., FitzGerald, T., Moutoussis, M., Behrens, T., Dolan, R. J. (2013).
 The anatomy of choice: active inference and agency.
 Front.
 Hum.
 Neurosci.
 7:598 10.3389/fnhum.2013.00598. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3782702/